percona/pg_tde/documentation/docs/how-to/uninstall.md

 ```

 !!! note
     Your list of libraries will most likely be different than the above example.
+Take care not to remove other required extensions.
+Only delete `pg_tde` from the list.

     If `pg_tde` is the only shared library in the list, and it was set via `postgresql.conf` you cannot disable it using the `ALTER SYSTEM SET ...` command.
 Instead:

     1. Remove the `shared_preload_libraries` line from `postgresql.conf`
     2. Run `ALTER SYSTEM RESET shared_preload_libraries;`